change-code-io/docs/change-credits/cc-minting.md

 order: -2
 ---

-Because Change Credits are only minted following confirmation of realized, tangible, and verifiable impact, there the process by which these assets are created follows a number of steps and involves multiple types of actors.
+Because Change Credits are only minted following confirmation of realized, tangible, and verifiable impact, the process by which these assets are created follows a number of steps and involves multiple types of actors.

 ### Participants